PoojaMurthy03/movie_rec_sys/README.md

 # movie_rec_sys
-Basic movie recommendation system using text vectorization
+This is a basic movie recommendation system using text vectorization.
+The text vectorization method is Bag of Words.
+The dataset is from 'kaggle' about TMDB 5000 movies along with the information of their cast, crew, genre etc. TMDB api is used to fetch posters of the respective movies.